Pull to refresh

 Overview

-Florida launched a state-sanctioned black bear hunt on December 6, 2025—the first since 2015—allowing 172 lottery-selected permit holders to kill one bear each across four hunting zones, but only 52 bears were harvested by season's end on December 28, according to Florida Fish and Wildlife Conservation Commission (FWC) data released December 29.
-The limited take came despite over 163,000 applications, including activist efforts to secure and idle permits, and followed a failed lawsuit by Bear Warriors United, with 75% of 13,000 public comments opposing the hunt.
+Florida launched a state-sanctioned black bear hunt on December 6, 2025, the first since 2015.
+The state allowed 172 lottery-selected permit holders to kill one bear each across four hunting zones.
+Only 52 bears were harvested by season's end on December 28, per FWC data released December 29.

-Supporters hailed the 'conservative' results as science-based management for a population estimated at over 4,000 bears amid rising human encounters, including Florida’s first fatal attack in May 2025, while opponents decried politics and outdated data, vowing continued challenges including permit buyouts that reportedly spared dozens of bears.
-FWC called the hunt a success comparable to other states, with biological data now under analysis to inform potential 2026 seasons.
+Supporters hailed the 'conservative' results as science-based management for a population estimated at over 4,000 bears, while rising human encounters, including Florida's first fatal attack in May 2025, prompted the hunt.
+Opponents decried politics and outdated data and vowed further opposition, including through permit buyouts that reportedly spared dozens of bears.
+The FWC called the hunt a success comparable to other states, with biological data now under analysis for potential 2026 seasons.

 Key Indicators